abrennec/sose20_cc2/03_oop/readme.md

 - **Private** Every member definition in a class is declared as private by default — if not specified otherwise.
 Every member variable and/or function defined under private can only be accessed from inside of the class — not from outside of the class

-In the following example, public and private access levels have been added to the class specification.
+In the following example, public and private access levels have been added to the class definition.
 This way, in the previous code example only the access of the "shapeIsRound" variable will cause a compiler error.

  ```cpp
 // Adding access levels to the class